twodarek/prometheus-speedtest-exporter/README.md

 ## helm chart

 If running in kubernetes, there is a helm chart leveraging this with a built-in `ServiceMonitor` for an autoconfigured solution: https://github.com/billimek/billimek-charts/tree/master/charts/speedtest-prometheus

+## Grafana Dashboard

+Included is an [example grafana dashboard](speedtest-exporter.json) as shown in the screenshot above.

 ## License